danielsaidi/StandardActions/README.md

 }
 ```

-The code above will render a regular SwiftUI `Button` on all major Apple platforms.
-You can use view modifiers and button styles to customize it further.
+The code above will render a regular SwiftUI ``Button`` and works on all major Apple platforms (iOS, macOS, tvOS, watchOS, visionOS).